joseph-gerald/free-narvesen/README.md

 # Free Narvesen
-VY is having a campaign giving out free a pastry and hot beverage to all of their users.
+VY is having a campaign giving out free a ~pastry and~ hot beverage to all of their users.
 The next step from there is pretty obvious, all we need to do is just to generate accounts to get free food!

+> [!WARNING]
+> The free pastry coupon has been replaced with a hot beverage only one since `05/10/2025`

 ### Example of Full Web App Implementation